 This is an excellent taping for anterior shin compartment syndrome (anterior shin splints).
 It is virtually identical to shin taping for pain on the inside of the shin, except the tape goes the opposite way round.
-Here demonstrate a simple technique which can often instantly relieve symptoms.
+Here demonstrate a simple technique that can often instantly relieve symptoms.

 The following guidelines are for information purposes only.
 We recommend seeking professional advice before attempting any self-treatment.

 What you will need:

 - All you will need is 3.5 cm zinc oxide tape, and if you have hairy legs some underwrap and adhesive spray.

 - It is better to apply tape directly to the skin if possible so if you will be taping on a regular basis then it is recommended you shave your legs otherwise use the underwrap.

 - Starting with the bony bit on the inside of the ankle, apply a strip of tape across the front of the ankle, around the back (not too tight here) and then diagonally across and up the front.